 Chronic pelvic pain affects millions of women worldwide, and pelvic varicose veins could be to blame.
-Andrew Doe, MD, founded Alate Health to bring women in Houston the most advanced diagnostic and interventional radiology treatment services available for complex disorders such as pelvic congestion syndrome (PCS).
-You can also schedule a visit with Ivy-league trained provider Michelle Nguyen Maneevese, MD, the only female provider of uterine artery embolization in Houston, Texas.
+Andrew Doe, MD, founded Alate Health and is now assisted by Sandra Newberry, MD to bring women in Houston the most advanced diagnostic and interventional radiology treatment services available for complex disorders such as pelvic congestion syndrome (PCS).
 To find cutting-edge treatment in a state-of-the-art facility, call Alate Health or schedule an appointment online today.

 Pelvic congestion syndrome, or PCS, is a chronic pelvic pain condition that develops when you have varicose veins in your pelvis.
 Similar to varicose veins in your legs, pelvic varicose veins form when their one-way valve doesn’t function properly.
 When this occurs, your vein can dilate and allow turbulent blood flow, leading to inflammation and nerve pain.

 One of the most common signs of PCS is chronic pelvic pain for more than six months.